1jackdev/Jobly/readme.md

 ## Features

-register a user (returns a token):
+register - this is where users sign up (returns a token):

 auth/register